harrykioko/vowly-wedding-checklist/README.md

 - CSS (with animations and responsive design)
 - PDF generation for downloads (jsPDF)
 - Local storage for saving progress

+## Marketing Resources

+The `marketing` directory contains resources for integrating the Vowly Wedding Checklist into marketing websites:

+- **Integration Examples**: Sample code showing how to embed the checklist in various ways
+- **Landing Page Example**: A demo marketing page to showcase the checklist
+- **Screenshots**: High-quality images of the application for marketing materials
+- **Integration Guide**: Documentation on how to integrate with the broader Vowly platform

+For more information, see the [Marketing README](./marketing/README.md).

 ## License